binarykitchen/find-remove/README.md

 __Arguments__

-* dir - any directory to search for files before deletion
+* dir - any directory to search for files for deletion
 * options - currently two properties are supported:
-** files - can be a string or an array of files you want to delete within 'dir' ** extensions - this too, can be a string or an array of file extenstions you want to delete within 'dir'
+    * files - can be a string or an array of files you want to delete within 'dir'
+    * extensions - this too, can be a string or an array of file extenstions you want to delete within 'dir'

 when no options are given, everything is removed as if there were no filters.

 ### removeAll(dir)

-removeAll is just a convenient function and does the same like 'findRemove(dir, null)' - it deletes everything including 'dir' in cold blood. you have been warned.
+removeAll is just a convenient function and does the same like 'findRemove(dir, null)' - it deletes everything including 'dir' in cold blood. **you have been warned.**

-__Arguments__
+__arguments__

 * dir - any directory to delete with all its subfolders and files within.